frob/frob.github.com/content/posts/2018-02-15-rearchitecting-for-drupal8.md

 ---
 title: Rearchitecting for Drupal 8; a DrupalCon Session
 date: "2018-02-15"
 description: This is an export of my session from DrupalCon Baltimore 2017.
 This is here for posterity.
-The least effor possible was put into trascribing it from presentation format to a web page.
+The least effort possible was put into transcribing it from presentation format to a web page.
 slug: rearchitecting-for-drupal8
 tags:
     - rant